top of page

 Keyboard or Piano?

-I’m often asked whether a keyboard is suitable for piano lessons or not.
-The short answer is no. Keyboard playing differs from piano playing in several important ways.
-However, it is possible to start off on a keyboard and move on to a piano later.
-I made this transition myself and my early keyboard experience laid the foundation for my piano studies in ways I didn’t fully appreciate until later.
+I’m often asked whether a keyboard is suitable for piano lessons.
+The short answer is no. Keyboard playing differs from piano playing in several key ways.
+However, it’s possible to start on a keyboard and transition to a piano later on.
+I made this transition myself, and my early keyboard experience laid the foundation for my piano studies in ways I didn’t fully appreciate at the time.

-The marketplace is full of many different kinds of pianos nowadays, ranging from the traditional acoustic upright or grand to the various electronic options.
-Here are the main options available:
+The marketplace is full of various types of pianos these days, ranging from traditional acoustic pianos to a range of digital options.
+Here are the main choices available:

 • Acoustic grand or upright